Museum Tour Produced by David J. Wagner, L.L.C.

 For many North Americans, awareness of what`s occurring is minimized by the geographic distance between here and there.
 Jarvi wants to close the gap using art as a bridge.

-Documenting the project will be a coffee-table book by Todd Wilkinson, author of such books as Last Stand: Ted Turner’s Quest to Save a Troubled Planet, and Kent Ullberg: Monuments to Nature.
-The book is pending publication by Rizzoli Publications, New York.
+Documenting this project is a coffee-table book by Todd Wilkinson, author of such books as Last Stand: Ted Turner’s Quest to Save a Troubled Planet, and Kent Ullberg: Monuments to Nature, with an Introduction by Robert Bateman.
+The book is published by Rizzoli International, New York.
+For additional information, visit: African Menagerie : A Celebration of Nature.

 Photography Credit: Steven M. Tiggemann, TiggCreative